cybercongress/go-cyber/docs/cyberd.md

 About private knowledge on relevance.
 Explain the difference between private cyberlinks and private relevance machines.

 The plan for learning the beast.
-How to index ipfs, wiki, bitcoin and ethereum?
+How cyberlink ipfs, wiki, bitcoin and ethereum?

 ## Ability to evolve is `darwin`